stackrox/scanner/README.md

 Every release for rox comes with a new Scanner release.

-Scanner releases follow semantic versioning, and each new Scanner release update the minor version (ie 2.x.0).
+Scanner releases follow semantic versioning, and each new Scanner release updates the minor version (ie 2.x.0).
 Only major, breaking changes will merit a bump to the major version, but this is unlikely to be the case in a normal release process.

 ### Creating a new Minor Release